Did You Recently Lose a Loved One in an Accident?

 Based on this law, the elements of a wrongful death claim include:

 Because you must be able to prove each of these elements in order to recover compensation, it is important to work with a Fort Lauderdale wrongful death attorney.
 You will need strong evidence of the other person’s wrongful conduct, and how it directly caused your loved one’s death.
-You also will need evidence of your and your family member’s losses.
+You also will need evidence of you and your family member’s losses.
+A skilled lawyer in Fort Lauderdale can help collect all this evidence and keep a wrongful death claim on track.

 The personal representative of your loved one’s estate may be a family member.
 In fact, this is often the case.
 But it is not always true.
 A personal representative could be a long-time romantic partner, a friend, or a professional hired to handle the process.

-If you have questions regarding who may file a claim for compensation after a loved one’s death, call a Fort Lauderdale wrongful death lawyer as soon as possible.
-(954) 568-3636.
+If you have questions regarding who may file a claim for compensation after a loved one’s death, call a seasoned attorney in Fort Lauderdale today.

 Because the personal representative files a claim on behalf of the estate and surviving relatives, it is important to understand who may share in the potential financial recovery.
 Florida law also determines who may receive compensation in wrongful death lawsuits.